 you'll see below, all you need to put for these numbers is an asterisk (

 Following the MSB/LSB is an arbitrary name for the bank.

 Each subsequent line (until the next Bank line) specifies the programs for the bank.
-The number is the MIDI Program Change event number (which is technically arbitrary but see the Program Numbers section below for some advice), and the description is, in our case for Reaticulate, the name of the articulation.
+The number is the MIDI Program Change event number (which, apart from the requirement that articuluations in the same bank have unique program numbers, is technically arbitrary but see the Program Numbers section below for some advice), and the description is, in our case for Reaticulate, the name of the articulation.